chhayabangia/React-Portfolio/README.md

 - Cloning of repository
 - Navigating to the provided folder
-- Installing inquirer  and typescript with 'npm i inquirer' in Terminal
+- Installing dependencies
+- Run the Development Server
+- Build for Production

 ## Usage

-'npm run start' can be used to run 'index.ts'
+Following 'npm istall' and 'npm run dev' can be used to run the development

 ## Credits

-Collaborated with Instructional staff related Git repository
+Collaborated with fellow colleagues to work on it

 ## License

 This project is licensed under MIT
 ---

-## Video